siriusastrebe/syc/README.md

     misfits.serve(variable)

-`misfits.users` If you ever need to reference which users are assigned to a group `syc.groups` is a list of groups, by name.
+`misfits.users` If you ever need to reference which users are assigned to a group.

+`syc.groups` is a list of groups, by name.